NATIONAL BATTERY DAY

-In 1800 French scientist Alessandro Volta layered silver, cloth or paper soaked in salt or acid and zinc into what he called “voltaic piles,” which generated a limited electrical current.
+In 1800 Italian scientist Alessandro Volta layered silver, cloth or paper soaked in salt or acid and zinc into what he called “voltaic piles,” which generated a limited electrical current.
 He published his work, and we get the word “volt” from his name to describe electric potential.

 It was William Cruickshank, an English chemist, who first designed a battery for mass production in 1802.